ajpage74/terraform-foundations-azure/AZURE.md

 terraform apply
 ```

 Now head back over to the Azure Portal and click the **Refresh** link near the top of the page.
-You should see a new resource group called **tflab_rg** appear on the list.
+You should see a new resource group called **tflab-resource-group** appear on the list.

 Note: It can take up to a minute for the resource group to show up in the portal.
 If you don't see it simply hit the refresh button again.